-Fighter

-Embedded URL

-databases

-Deadline for updating Stormshield Network Extended Web Control URL filter databases.
-Deadline for updating the appliance.
-Deadline for updating advanced antivirus databases.
-Deadline for updating SEISMO vulnerabilities.
-Deadline for the warranty.

-Options

 Custom contextual protection signatures Creates customized signatures for the intrusion prevention engine.
 Express Warranty Express warranty that allows limiting the client's waiting time during the repair of his product.
 External directory (LDAP) Enables or disables the use of an LDAP directory (Default value: 1) High availability Allows defining an active and passive appliance in a high availability cluster.
 (Master/Slave/None).
 Industrial Enables or disables the analysis of industrial protocols.
 PKI Enables or disables the internal PKI.
 (Default value: 1) Vulnerability management Enables or disables SEISMO.
-(Default value: 0)
+(Default value: 0) Comments Comments.

-Global

-Comments Comments.
 ID Unique identifier Temporary Temporary license (as long as the appliance has not been registered).
-Default values 1 (factory settings), 0 once the product has been registered.
+Default value: 1 (factory settings), 0 once the product has been registered.
 Version Version of the license (checks the compatibility of the format for the license/version of the Firmware).
 The default value is 9.

-Hardware

 Cryptographic card Presence of an optional cryptographic card.
 (Default value: depends on the model).
 External storage Presence of an SD card for log storage Network interfaces Maximum number of physical interfaces.
 (Default value: depends on the model).
 RAID Allows channeling date from one hard disk to another when one of them fails.

-Limits

 Connections Maximum number of connections passing through ASQ.
 (Default value: 0 (= unlimited)).
 Network Maximum number of networks managed by ASQ.
-(Default value: $0 = \text{unlimited}$).
+(Default value: 0 (= unlimited)).
 Users Maximum number of users who can authenticate on the appliance.
-(Default value: 0 $(= unlimited)$).
+(Default value: 0 (= unlimited)).

-Network

 Dialup High Availability Enables or disables the possibility of using dialups to establish high availability links.
 (Default value: 1).
 Interface routing Allows routing by interface.
 This option is enabled by default.
-See the Menu: Configuration > Network > Interfaces / Advanced properties tab/ Bridge: routing by interface field (Default value: 1).
 Dialup load balancing Enables or disables load-balancing on dialups.
 (Default value: 1).
 QoS Enables or disables QoS.
 (Default value: 1).